-4.8.1 Licensees are permitted to use approved sensory display containers for the purposes of allowing patrons to examine cannabis products by sight and smell.
+POLICIES 4.8.1 Licensees are permitted to use approved sensory display containers containing cannabis product for the purposes of allowing patrons to examine cannabis products by sight and smell.
 Note: Sensory display containers are known as display pods or sniff jars.

-- 4.8.2 An approved sensory display container must: - a) be transparent; - b) be secured (affixed or tethered) to the showcase/counter; - c) have a tamper-proof container that prevents access to the cannabis product contained within; and - d) have a maximum volume no more than 500 ml. - 4.8.3 Licensees are prohibited from allowing patrons to physically or directly handle cannabis products. - 4.8.4 Licensees may use sensory display containers containing cannabis product on display.
-(Amended Jan 2022) - 4.8.5 Licensees may use a maximum of 2 grams of cannabis product in each sensory display container.
-(Amended Jan 2022) - 4.8.6 Licensees must purchase cannabis products from their inventory to be used in sensory display containers. - 4.8.7 Cannabis products used for display purposes are at cost to the licensee and must be purchased through their point-of-sale system. - 4.8.8 Cannabis products used for display purposes must immediately be secured in sensory display containers. - 4.8.9 Cannabis products used for display purposes may not be sold.
-(Amended Jan 2022) - 4.8.10 (Deleted Jan 2024) - 4.8.11 Licensees are responsible for maintaining accurate records of all cannabis products used for display purposes.
-The sales receipts/invoice indicating all product purchases must be retained by the licensee.
+4.8.2 An approved sensory display container must: a) be transparent; b) be secured to the showcase/counter; (Amended May 2024) c) have a tamper-proof container that prevents access to the cannabis product contained within; and d) have a maximum volume no more than 500 ml.
+4.8.3 Licensees are prohibited from allowing patrons to physically or directly handle cannabis products.
+4.8.4 (Deleted May 2024) 4.8.5 (Deleted May 2024) 4.8.6 Sample cannabis products used in sensory display containers must either be purchased from the licensee's inventory or be samples provided by a Cannabis Representative (see Section 6.3.12).
+(Amended May 2024) 4.8.7 (Deleted May 2024) 4.8.8 Cannabis products used for display purposes must immediately be secured in sensory display containers.
+4.8.9 Cannabis products used for display purposes may not be sold.
+(Amended Jan 2022) 4.8.10 (Deleted Jan 2024) 4.8.11 Licensees are responsible for retaining accurate records of all cannabis products used for display purposes for a minimum of two years.
+(Amended May 2024)